bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 #theme
 - indigenous critique (about freedom/autonomy/mutual aid/communism/liberty) gets twisted into one about "equality" by Turgot

+#theme (from ch 3, so referring to this, chapter 2): In the last chapter, we suggested that the really insidious element of Rousseau’s legacy is not so much the idea of the ‘noble savage’ as that of the ‘stupid savage’.
+We may have got over the overt racism of most nineteenth-century Europeans, or at least we think we have, but it’s not unusual to find even very sophisticated contemporary thinkers who feel it’s more appropriate to compare ‘bands’ of hunter-gatherers with chimps or baboons than with anyone they’d ever be likely to meet.(p 92)

-## 2. Rousseau didn't come up with it on his own
+# 1. Rousseau didn't come up with it on his own

 - Intellectual historians treat Rousseau like a [Great Man](great_man_theory_of_history.md), and like he "kicked off the debate" about social inequality
 - however, he submitted an essay on the subject, which means at least it was going on enough to have an essay contest about it